Crypto-star/Machine-Learning-With-Python/README.md

 ## How to Use this Repository

-1. **Browse the Folders:** Check out the folders inside the "KNN" directory.
-Each folder corresponds to a specific KNN project or concept.
+1. **Browse the Folders:** Check out each folders with different algorithm names.
+Each folder corresponds to a specific algorithm containg projects.

 2. **Select a Project:** Choose a project that interests you or aligns with your learning goals.